berke-grl/flutter_ble/README.md

-# first_app
+# Flutter BLE App

-A new Flutter project.
+A new Flutter project with flutter_blue package.

 ## Getting Started